Skip to content

 30. % Served – Which ads are performing best?
 Don’t change these ads as they are giving you a high quality score and Google likes them.

 31. Understanding Extensions – Ad Extensions give you more SPACE on page one.
-They also offer users more information on your businesses products & services.
+They also offer users more information on your business’s products & services.
 They affect your Ad Rank, meaning using these effectively could place you higher up on the search results.
+Since 2023 there are also image extensions and brand logos so Ads are becoming more visually engaging!

 32. Callout Extensions – Callout extensions are short punchy snippets of text.
 They can show any text info.
 I recommend using your USP’s here to stand out from the competition.